UplandsDynamic/simple-stock-management/README.md

 This a simple stock management and inventory application.

-The app is designed to allow "stores" to request transfers of stock (or "order" it) from a central stock database (the "warehouse").
-Warehouse stock is adjusted as stock transfers are ordered.
+The app is designed to allow "stores" to request transfers of stock ("order" it) from a central stock repository (the "warehouse").
+"Warehouse" stock is adjusted as stock transfers are "ordered" and email notifications are sent to the "warehouse" administrator(s) and the ordering "store manager".

-It has web frontend that connects to a RESTful API backend.
+This application has web frontend that connects to a RESTful API backend.
 Data is stored in either a SQLite, mySQL or PostgreSQL (recommended) database.

 ## Key features